Leadership Transformation in GCCs: 5 CHRO Strategies That Work

 The problem: Leadership identification and growth are often subjective.
 Promotions are based on tenure, visibility, or “who you know,” rather than data-backed potential.
 This blocks real talent from emerging.

-CHRO solution: Use people analytics to make leadership transformation measurable, personalized, and predictive.
+CHRO solution: Use people analytics for leadership transformation; measurable, personalized, and predictive.

 Example: A GCC in the healthcare tech sector used behavioral analytics to identify that 65% of its mid-level leaders struggled with ambiguity.
 They rolled out a “Leading in Uncertainty” track, resulting in better decision-making speed during project pivots.